egorzekov/cv/README.md

 My current responsibilities:

-- features development for our back/front office web applications
+- develop features for our back/front office web applications
-- collaborate with other teams to find best solution for a business problem
+- collaborate with other teams to find best solution to a business problem
 - design and create resilient and reusable common components
 - implement new target/marketing emails
 - maintain existing code base